City Rail Link: Initial proposals

-In early 2022, the Auckland Light Rail group released an Indicative Business Case appendix containing a new post-CRL operating plan.
-This plan now proposes that the Western and Eastern Lines be connected through the CRL, and the Southern Line remains standalone, looping anticlockwise around the Newmarket Line and CRL, doubling back upon itself as far as Ōtāhuhu station.
-The Onehunga Line ceases to run into the city, instead heading west from Newmarket to Henderson.
-Lastly, a half-hourly Waitematā to Pukekohe express service via Panmure is also included.
+While the train network for the period following the completion of the CRL has not been officially confirmed, Auckland Transport has released a preliminary plan.
+The plan proposes that the Western and Eastern Lines be connected through the CRL, and the Southern Line loops anticlockwise around the Newmarket Line and CRL, doubling back upon itself as far as Ōtāhuhu station.
+The Onehunga Line ceases to run into the city, instead heading west from Newmarket as a crosstown line.
+The 'Onehunga and Western Line' will initially terminate at Maungawhau/Mt Eden station, before being extended to Henderson at an undisclosed future date.
+A Southern Express service to Pukekohe via the Eastern line may also operate.